sigterm-de/terraform-gitops-talk/Presentation.md

 - remember: division of concerns - cloud and runtime
 - Terraform stack writes structured data as JSON
 - Runtime pulls in data via External Secrets Operator[^16]
+- Reloader watches and upgrades Pods with their associated data

 ```
 module "ssm_service_data" {